deptrai/Trady/README.md

-# Trady – Social Trading DEX on Solana
+# Chain Lens – Social Trading DEX on Solana

-Trady is a Solana-native social trading platform that lets users:
+Chain Lens is a Solana-native social trading platform that lets users:

 - Instantly create a self-custodial wallet (no extensions required)
 - Copy top-performing wallets in real-time (CopySwap)